-95 See United States v.
+91 See United States v.
 Offill, 666 F.3d 168, 175 (4th Cir.
 2011).
 In the rare instance where courts have permitted experts to opine on the law, their credentials are far superior to Hawes and Jameson.
 See, e.g., SCO Grp., Inc. v.
 Novell, Inc., No. 2:04-CV-139 TS, 2010 WL 725573 (D. Utah Mar.
 2, 2010).
 In a "close question" the Court admitted expert testimony in a software copyright case from an attorney who had practiced for 40 years in the area of technology and intellectual property.
 He spent approximately 90% of his time representing major computer software and hardware companies in the field.
 The expert wrote one of the first books on software protection and licensing, which won several awards for excellence, as well as 100 or more articles for law journals and legal publications.
 He was also an adjunct professor at two law schools.
 Based on this "extensive experience," the court concluded that the witness could "testify on the narrow issue as to whether, in his experience, ownership of the UNIX copyrights was necessary for SCO to operate its business," but cautioned that the witness could not "testify as to what law is applicable in this case.
 That is the province of the Court.
 Further, Mr. Davis may not opine on the ultimate issue of who ultimately owns the copyrights at issue.
 Such testimony would impinge on the role of the jury."
 Id. at 5.

-96 Stobie Creek Investments, LLC v.
+92 Stobie Creek Investments, LLC v.
 United States, 81 Fed.
 Cl.
 358, 364 (2008).

-opinion testimony.97 Since the Court "serves as an expert on the law, it can very well conduct the legal analysis" that will resolve this case.98
+factual analysis all the time, with no help from legal opinion testimony.
+93 Since the Court "serves as an expert on the law, it can very well conduct the legal analysis" that will resolve this case.
+94

 Hawes attempts to wedge his opinions into the "factual analysis" category by couching them as advice that he would give to an imaginary client.
 But at base, he has impermissibly applied cherry-picked facts to cherry-picked law, and provided legal opinions.
 Jameson does not even pretend to analyze the generalized, and biased, facts contained in his report; his opinions are purely legal.
-"Opinions that are "phrased in terms of inadequately explored legal criteria" or that "merely tell the [factfinder] what result to reach" are not deemed helpful to the [factfinder]" and are inadmissible under Rule 702.99 This is especially true here, because, as discussed below, neither Hawes nor Jameson bring any specialized legal expertise or experience that will be helpful to this Court in analyzing the facts of this case.
+"Opinions that are "phrased in terms of inadequately explored legal criteria" or that "merely tell the [factfinder] what result to reach" are not deemed helpful to the [factfinder]" and are inadmissible under Rule 702.
+95 This is especially true here, because, as discussed below, neither Hawes nor Jameson bring any specialized legal expertise or experience that will be helpful to this Court in analyzing the facts of this case.
+Neither Hawes nor Jameson's incomplete, hypothetical, and partisan analysis will help this Court "to understand the evidence or to determine a fact in issue."
+Both parties will have adequate opportunity to present their factual evidence; the Court does not expect that it will have any difficulty applying the law.